Priyam12345-cloud/soc2025/GOALS.md

   - [ ] API endpoints
   - [ ] Webpage
 - [ ] _"Add to Preferences"_ button on project's detail page for mentee registrations

+## Mentor-Mentee List Collaboration
+- [ ] Display mentees per project and track remaining seats in real-time
+- [ ] Automatically update available seats when mentees are accepted or rejected